aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Carmina.md

 - `extrastuff[1]`: The first child of `extrastuff[0]` which is an arrow that points to an element on the wheel used in the pre logic

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 1 changes:
+HardMode being true does the following changes:

 - In the pre move logic on effect number 2 ([AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) infliction on this enemy), the amount of main turns to inflict the condition is 3 instead of 2
 - In the pre move logic on effect number 3 ([DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) infliction on this enemy), the amount of main turns to inflict the condition is 3 instead of 2
-- In the pre move logic on effect number 7 ([Poison](../../Actors%20states/BattleCondition/Poison.md) infliction on the player party), the amount of main turns to inflict the condition is 3 instead of 2 (assuming they do not have the `EternalPoison` [medal](../../../Enums%20and%20IDs/Medal.md) equipped where the main turn count is always 99999)
+- In the pre move logic on effect number 7 ([Poison](../../Actors%20states/BattleCondition/Poison.md) infliction on the player party), the amount of main turns to inflict the condition is 3 instead of 2 for each player party members (assuming they do not have the `EternalPoison` [medal](../../../Enums%20and%20IDs/Medal.md) equipped where the main turn count is always 99999 which is infinite)
-- In the pre move logic on effect number 10 ([DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) infliction on the player party), the amount of main turns to inflict the condition is 3 instead of 2
+- In the pre move logic on effect number 10 ([DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) infliction on the player party), the amount of main turns to inflict the condition is 3 instead of 2 for each player party members
-- In the pre move logic on effect number 11 ([AttackDown](../../Actors%20states/BattleCondition/AttackDown.md) infliction on the player party), the amount of main turns to inflict the condition is 3 instead of 2
+- In the pre move logic on effect number 11 ([AttackDown](../../Actors%20states/BattleCondition/AttackDown.md) infliction on the player party), the amount of main turns to inflict the condition is 3 instead of 2 for each player party members
 - In the cards throw move, the amount of cards to throw is random between 2 to 3 inclusive rather than always being 2.
-- In the cards throw move, the speed changes to 22 from 29
+- In the cards throw move, the speed of each Projectile calls changes to 22.0 from 29.0
 - In the heart projectile throw move, the heart takes 60.0 frames to reach its target instead of 80.0 frames
 - In the dice block hit move, the dice takes 11.0 frames to reach its target instead of 16.0 frames.
 NOTE: This effectively doesn't do anything in regards to blocking because the [DoDamage](../../Damage%20pipeline/DoDamage.md) call receives false as the block parameter meaning the move is unblockable

 ## Move selection
-1 moves are possible:
+3 moves are possible:

 1. A single target multiple cards throw
 2. A single target heart projectile throw that also inflict [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md)